 Dr. Schoolman is associate professor in the history department at the University of Nevada, Reno with a background in archaeology and training as a medieval historian.
 While his past research has focused on religious practices and aristocracy in Italy, his two current projects have moved in new directions: one on integrating paleoecology and history to understand the intersections of past climate, environment, and societies, and the other on migration and Greek identity before the year 1000.
 He has been a visiting researcher at the Universities of Poitiers (France) and Padova (Italy) and held fellowships at the University of Tübingen (Germany), the Institute for Advanced Study (Princeton), and during 2022-23, the Israel Institute for Advanced Studies.

 Elizabeth Walenta is a science instructor at the Davidson Academy.
 Her love of science comes from a background in biochemistry from the University of Texas Austin (B.S.).
 Her love of education comes from the University of North Texas (Ed) and University of Nevada (M.S.).
 During her lifetime, she has also enjoyed doing research periodically in the lab and in nature through various venues such as STARS with Southwestern Medical School in Dallas and NERDS with the University of Nevada.
 Currently, Ms. Walenta enjoys nurturing new academic opportunities for her students and cultivating in them the skill necessary to use science as a tool to satisfy their thirst for knowledge.

-Jia Fang, PhD
+Jia Feng, PhD